OfficialKrisHass/Copper-Engine/Documentation/Guide/08 - Materials.md

 ![image caption](Media/08/MaterialField.gif)

 However, only the `albedo` and `tiling` fields are editable.
-Unfortunately Textures would require a overhaul of the current Texture system, which will be done soon, ong.
+Unfortunately Textures would require a overhaul of the current Texture system, which will be done soon, I promise, ong.

 ```cs
 material.albedo = Color.red;